-It’s been a year since we last featured the ever evolving feast that is the Nomadic community garden.
-A community project, it can be found nestling behind Brick Lane on a patch of scrubland in an alley between two railway lines.
+The Nomadic community garden on Brick Lane is a wonderous place.
+A community project.
+It can be found nestling near Allen Gardens.
+Sitting on a patch of scrubland in an alley between two railway lines.

 The development of this space over the past few years has transformed what was a wasteland into an organic commune type of development.
-Buildings made from found materials, street art, sculpture and allotments all fit within the space which for years had been fenced off and overgrown.
+It has buildings made from found materials, street art, sculpture.
+There are also allotments.
+These have now fitted into a space which for years had been fenced off and overgrown.

-This time last year we had a wander around and we said that the nomadic community garden just might be the coolest place to hang out in London right now.
+In a previous post we said that the Nomadic Community Garden on Brick Lane just might be the coolest place to hang out in London right now.
 Like a “giant den for adults” our advice was to get along to see it and now that we are well into spring, the gardens are coming into life once more and they’ve grown a lot since last year.

-A makeshift theatre has also now been added to the makeshift bars and coffee shops.
+A recent addition is the creation of a makeshift theatre.
+This has added to the makeshift bars and coffee shops.
 There’s even a space that sometimes doubles as an art gallery.
 This is an experiment in social regeneration which seems to have done good.
 Left to their own devices the community have transformed what really was an unappealing area of town into a chilled out hangout where anyone is welcome.

 It’s also the location for this years London edition of Meeting of Styles and it’s been the centre piece for that event for the past few years now.
-The gardens boast one particularly eye-catching wall and the murals created on that have been spectacular collaborative efforts.
+The garden boasts one particularly eye-catching wall.
+This is usually a collaborative effort.
+The murals created on that have been spectacular.

 There’s also plenty more art to see.
 Just wander around the gardens and it is everywhere and it’s not just street art, wander round and you’ll see paste ups and sculptures made out of just about anything.